jamiebrowning/tolkein/README.md

 The goals of the project are:

-- explore the benefits of a GraphDB to map entities and relationships in a Spotify model
+- explore the benefits of a Graph database to map entities and relationships in a Spotify model
 - explore SpringDataRest as a means of transforming a Graph model into a REST interface
 - write the whole thing in Kotlin to see how it works in the Spring ecosystem
 - use Gradle as the build tool (because why not if you are going to be experimenting)